ItaiAxelrad/open-spec/docs/specifications/4_Site and Infrastructure/32_Exterior Improvements/329223 Sodding.md

    1. Provide and install barriers as required and as directed by Owner to protect completed areas against damage from pedestrian and vehicular traffic until acceptance by Owner.
    1. Contractor is not responsible for malicious destruction caused by others.
    1. MAINTENANCE AND ACCEPTANCE
-   1. Maintenance period shall begin immediately after each area is seeded or sodded, and continue for 1 year until final acceptance of landscaping work by NREL.
+   1. Maintenance period shall begin immediately after each area is seeded or sodded, and continue for 1 year until final acceptance of landscaping work by Owner.
    1. During this time water, mow, spot spray with approved herbicides (after seedlings are no longer sensitive to them), hand weed, as necessary to insure that seeded areas are in a vigorous growing condition until final acceptance.
    1. Bare areas over 1 square feet in size shall be reseeded and mulched if they fail to establish at least 6 desirable seedlings/sq. ft. (non-irrigated areas) or 12 desirable seedlings/sq. ft. (irrigated areas).
 The Landscape Architect or Ecologist will direct Contractor on what areas need to be reseeded during establishment inspection approximately 30 days after seeding (June-September).
    1. Seeded areas shall be mowed for annual weed control, if so directed by the Landscape Architect, at a height of not less than 6 inches and otherwise maintained until there is an acceptable uniform plant growth.
 A small tractor or mower shall be used to reduce possible crushing of seedling grasses and rutting of soil.